 AirDrop for Windows, Android and Linux: Snapdrop

-While Apple’s AirDrop feature is certainly a great invention, it is also rather fiddly and prone to slow speeds or not working at all.
-AirDrop is also not compatible with other operating systems and thus isolates the user to a group of iOS and Mac OS X users.
-There is a new alternative to AirDrop for Windows, Android, Linux and any other mobile or desktop operating system that can run a browser.
-It is called “Snapdrop” and it’s free for now, we highly suggest you give it a try as it works very well.
-With Snapdrop, you can share files with other people regardless of their operating system.
+While Apple’s AirDrop feature is certainly a great invention, it is sadly not compatible with other operating systems and thus isolates the user to a group of iOS and Mac OS X users.
+There is free alternative to AirDrop for Windows, Android, Linux and any other mobile or desktop operating system that can run a browser.
+It is called “Snapdrop“ and you can share files with other people regardless of their operating system.

 Sharing files from and to your iPhone with any other device